pharmbio/robotlab/sop.md

 1. Turn on dispenser

-2. Attach the correct liquids
+2. Attach the casettes to the peristaltic pumps

-   If dry run: run either with air or with water from green tap
+3. Run either with air (do nothing more) or with water from green tap

-3. Attach the waste bottle

-   If dry run and running with air: skip
+3. If running with water: attach an empty waste bottle or one used only with water and ethanol

 ## robotlab-ubuntu preparation